 The Working Group adopted the exposed revisions to SSAP No. 21R incorporating a collateral loan disclosure for year-end 2024.
 With this adoption, the Working Group sponsored a blanks proposal to data-capture the disclosure.
 Adopted revisions to SSAP No. 21R are shown below:

+5. Collateral loans shall be reported based on the type of qualifying investment that secures the loan.
+An aggregate note disclosure shall identify the total amount of collateral loans, and the collateral loans admitted and nonadmitted by qualifying investment type.

 The Working Group exposed proposed reporting lines to Schedule BA for collateral loans with a comment deadline of April 19, 2024.
 Although the exposure does not contain AVR reporting revisions, the Working Group is specifically requesting feedback from regulators and industry on whether collateral loans backed by certain types of collateral should flow through AVR for RBC impact.
 Additionally, the Working Group directed a referral to the Life Risk-Based Capital (E) Working Group on the proposed reporting lines and the AVR mapping/RBC impact for collateral loans.